mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

    1. `git commit -m "a message"`
    1. `git push origin master`

-Go ahead add another Zulu language fact to `zulu.txt`: it has about 10 million speakers.
+It's your time to try: go ahead add another Zulu language fact to `zulu.txt`: it has about 10 million speakers.
 You should follow the workflow above.